kiarie/php_helpers/readme.md

 THE SOCKET CLASS
 ================
-This class is a one that arguments the usage of sockets, it has two Http methods it supports that is POST and GET
+This class is a one that augments the usage of sockets, it has two Http methods it supports that is POST and GET
 See Below: